vespauniversity/vespaworkshop101/ecommerce_app/README.md

 - **Summary**: Controls which fields are returned in search results
 - **Default Summary**: All fields with `summary` directive are returned
 - **Custom Summaries**: Named summary classes that return specific fields
-- **Summary Store**: Where summary data is stored for fast retrieval

 **Notes:** Think of summaries like predefined views:
 - **Default summary** = Automatically returns all fields marked with `summary` directive